 -

-MERL is seeking a highly motivated and qualified intern to carry out research on communications network design methodology.
-The candidate is expected to develop innovative network technologies to support dynamic IoT networks with heterogenous nodes.
-The candidates should have knowledge of network technologies such as routing and path planning and network simulation tools such as ns3.
-Knowledge of communication standards such as IEEE 802 and 3GPP is a plus.
+MERL is seeking a highly motivated and qualified intern to carry out research on energy efficient IoT network design methodology.
+The candidate is expected to develop innovative network technologies to support energy efficient communications among heterogeneous nodes.
+The candidates should have knowledge of network technologies such as sleep management and path planning and network simulation tools such as ns3.
+Knowledge of communication standards such as IEEE 802.11 and 3GPP and UAV is a plus.
 Candidates in their junior or senior years of a Ph.D. program are encouraged to apply.
 Start date for this internship is flexible and the duration is 3 months.

 - Host: Jianlin Guo